Taking A Stand: New Beginnings

 Logan watched Pam shepherd Dar into the kitchen with predator patience, calculating angles.
 “We’ll see what Calder’s expense account says.”
 His voice dropped to a growl as he turned back to Sean.
 “Ownership’s implied, kid.
 Same way a minefield is.
 You just stepped in it.”

-With Logan’s words cutting the air like a blade through fondant, Pam paused, her fingers tightening on Dar’s arm.
-Her emerald eyes narrowed as she looked at him from behind her flour-dusted fringe.
-“After everything she’s been through, Logan Ward, if you make her pay for her own dinner, I’ll personally make sure your next coffee tastes like my kale and anchovy scones.”
+“After everything she’s been through, Logan Ward, if you make her pay for her own dinner, I’ll personally make sure your next coffee tastes like my failed charcoal-and-lavender sourdough experiment.”
 Christ, he’s wound tighter than a springform pan today.
 He’s rattled too, and it’s not just Sean being Sean.
-Propelling Dar toward the table, Pam reached for the coffee press with practiced efficiency, then barked orders at Logan and Sean like a seasoned drill sergeant.
-“Go!
-Break’s over!”

 Logan saluted and dragged Sean out of the kitchen.
 Once out of earshot, he exhaled slowly and deliberately through his nose, then turned to his recruit.
 His sunglasses reflected the smirk on the kid’s face like a target reticle.